chrismayer/cesium-test/README.md

 $ npm start
 ```

-Navigate to [http://localhost:8888/](http://localhost:8888/) to play with the Hello World demo application.
+Navigate to [http://localhost:8888/](http://localhost:8888/) to get an overview of the existing demo apps.